jeungsook/cs135/exercises/exercise3.md

 ### Tips
 - The file you will be copying is not a program, just a plain text file
 - Do not mail the file with an extension

+### Due Date Passed

+Common mistakes:

+- Not specifying that cat displays the **entire** or **full** contents of a file to the screen.
+The more command also displays the content of a file to the screen.
+However, more displays the content one page at a time.
+I need something in your answers to distinguish the two.

+- Stating that cp renames a file or creates a new file.
+It copies the contents of the file specified in the first argument to the file specified in the second argument.
+The original file is left untouched (does not rename that file) and the second file is not nessesarily a new file.
+If the file already exists, it will be overwritten.